chef/chef-web-docs/content/licensing/accept.md

     weight = 20
 +++

-This document describes how to accept the Chef license.
+This document describes how to accept the End User License Agreement (EULA) and Master License and Services Agreement (MLSA).
 For an overview of Chef's license, see the [Chef license](/licensing/) documentation.

-Progress Chef has two licenses: Master License and Services Agreement (MLSA) and End User License Agreement (EULA).
+Chef has two licenses: Master License and Services Agreement (MLSA) and End User License Agreement (EULA).
-The MLSA applies to customers with a commercial contract with Progress Chef, and the EULA covers all other cases.
+The MLSA applies to customers with a commercial contract with Chef, and the EULA covers all other cases.

 ## Accept the Chef MLSA